top of page

 Why do we use SOVT singing exercises?

-SOVT exercises creates back pressure on the vocal tract.
-This back prressure causes the vocal cords to vibrate with a lot less effort and more efficiency., producing a clear, full and resonant soung.
+SOVT exercises create back pressure on the vocal tract.
+This back pressure allows the vocal cords to vibrate with less effort and greater efficiency, resulting in a clear, full, and resonant sound.

 What are some SOVT Exercises?

-Humming, buzzing, lip trills and tongue trills are forms of SOVT.
-SOVT is short for semi occluded vocal tract.
-An open vocal tract is simply when the sound comes directly out of h the mouth like when you say the vowel AHH and is unobstructed by the lips or teeth.
-A semi occluded vocal tract occurs when your lips or teeth come together to shape the sound.
-The airflow is semi closed to make the sound such as in M, N, Z, V. Vowels like Ooo and Ohh are also semi occluded.
-A fully closeed vocal tract is when your mouth is completely closed and the only thing that’s open is your nasal passage for breathing.
+Humming, buzzing, lip trills, and tongue trills are types of SOVT exercises.
+SOVT stands for semi-occluded vocal tract.
+An open vocal tract occurs when the sound exits directly from the mouth, as in the vowel AHH, without obstruction by the lips or teeth.
+A semi-occluded vocal tract happens when the lips or teeth come together to shape the sound.
+The airflow is partially closed to produce sounds like M, N, Z, V. Vowels such as Ooo and Ohh are also semi-occluded.
+A fully closed vocal tract is when the mouth is completely shut, and only the nasal passage is open for breathing.

 How do SOVT Exercises Work?

-SOVT exercises release the pressure that is coming from the lungs.
-Some airflow is blocked from exiting the mouth because the lips and teeth are in the way.
-Therefore, the airflow pulls backward toward the vocal cords.
-SOVT exercises have less impact and pressure on the vocal folds and allow them to stretch into a balanced position.
-It is the back pressure of the air that relieves the stress on the vocal folds.
-The more back pressure in the vocal track the less energy you need from the vocal folds.
-Thus you are singing more efficiently and will fatigue less.
-Another SOVT exercise I do with students is called straw phonation.
+SOVT exercises release the pressure originating from the lungs.
+Some airflow is blocked from leaving the mouth due to the lips and teeth.
+Consequently, the airflow moves backward toward the vocal cords.
+SOVT exercises exert less impact and pressure on the vocal folds, allowing them to stretch into a balanced position.
+The back pressure of the air alleviates stress on the vocal folds.
+More back pressure in the vocal tract means less energy is needed from the vocal folds, enabling more efficient singing and reducing fatigue.
+Another SOVT exercise I practice with students is called straw phonation.

 What is Straw Phonation?

-Straw phonation is humming through a straw while your mouth is closed.
-Straw phonation narrows the opening so air has more difficulty escaping and creates back pressure to release the tension of the vocal tract.
-This exercise is wonderful after vocal fatigue or injury.
-Straw phonation is also great for breath control and teaches an efficient way to improve vocal resonance.
+Straw phonation involves humming through a straw while keeping the mouth closed.
+This method narrows the opening, making it harder for air to escape and creating back pressure to relieve tension in the vocal tract.
+This exercise is excellent after vocal fatigue or injury.
+Straw phonation also enhances breath control and promotes efficient vocal resonance improvement.

 How to Practice SOVT Exercises: